arthurrump/pangloss/test.md

 This is a test file for a (+pandoc) (+filter). (+^Filter) are pretty cool. (+Pandoc) will translate this document to an (+ast), which is then passed to the Pangloss (+filter).
 Pangloss walks over the (+ast) and replaces the references with the proper term and expansion of acronyms.
 It also creates a link to the glossary entry for that term.
 It also finds the proper location in the (+-ast) to insert the glossary.

 Weird things may (but should not) happen is a term is included in another word, like with test(+pandoc), (+pandoc)(+filter) or (+pandoc)-(+filter).
 Linking to a term can be disabled, as in this (+!example).
 Or enabled, if we disabled it globally, like in these (+#^example), (+#criterion).

+This paragraph references (+pandoc) multiple times, because (+pandoc) is such a lovely program.
+Only the first mention of (+pandoc) should be linked to the glossary entry, if that option is enabled.

+In the next paragraph (+pandoc) should be linked again, but only for the first time (+pandoc) is mentioned, except when a forced link to (+#pandoc) is used.

 ```{=latex}
 \pagebreak